Yamaha F50 Outboard 100-Hour Service

 Step 2.
 Remove the drain plug, which is located within a rubber boot at the rear of the motor just above the lower casing.

 Step 3.
-Place a length of 1" hose over the rubber boot, or insert a length of 1/2" hose with a barb fitting into the rubber boot.
-Direct the other end of the hose to an oil drain pan or a similar container.
+Place a 1" hose over the rubber boot, or insert a 1/2" hose with a barb fitting into the rubber boot.
+Direct the other end of the hose to an oil drain pan.

 NOTE: If you're using the Yamaha oil change kit, fit the new crush washer included in the kit onto the drain plug before reinstalling it.
-If you aren't using the kit, you'll need to purchase a replacement crush washer for the drain plug.
+Otherwise, you'll need to purchase a replacement crush washer for the drain plug.

 Step 2.
-Lay a rag or shop towel under the oil filter to catch any oil that may spill out, and remove the oil filter using an oil filter wrench or filter tool.
+Lay a rag or towel under the oil filter to catch any oil that may spill out, then remove the oil filter with an oil filter wrench.

 Step 3.
-Install a new oil filter, being careful not to over-tighten it.
+Install a new oil filter without over-tightening it.

-NOTE: If you're using the Yamaha oil change kit, the filter's O-ring comes pre-oiled.
+NOTE: The filter from the Yamaha oil change kit comes pre-oiled.
 If you're using an aftermarket oil filter, you may have to lightly oil the O-ring before installing the new filter.

 Step 1.
 Tilt the motor up to access the gear case drain plug, located on the underside of the lower casing at the front.